 Introduction to the discipline and creative art of jazz dance.
 Body conditioning, exposure to the history of major American artists, and their works.
 The development of a working vocabulary; and practice of elementary jazz dance techniques.

-DANC 37B Theory and Technique of Jazz Dance II 1 Unit
+DANC 37B Theory and Technique of Jazz Dance II 1 Unit (See general education pages for the requirement this course meets.)

-(See general education pages for the requirement this course meets.)
+See general education pages for the requirement this course meets.
 Prerequisite: DANC 37A.